 The Organization occupies a building owned by the City of Phoenix under the terms of an operating agreement expiring in 2038.
 Under the terms of the agreement, the Organization is required to pay occupancy and maintenance costs of the facility.
-Additionally, the Organization is required to ensure the aggregated value of services provided to the community from all tenants services from all tenants in the facility are provided to the community with a total value of at least \$144,200 per year.
-The Organization was in compliance with this requirement for the years ended December 31, 2021 and 2020.
+Additionally, the Organization is required to ensure that the aggregate value of services provided to the community from all tenants services from all tenants in the facility are provided to the community with a total value of at least \$144,200 per year.
+The Organization was in compliance with this requirement for the year ended December 31, 2022.